September 17, 2024

 Indoor Allergens

-While the great outdoors is the source of most seasonal allergens (which also make their way inside on clothes, shoes, hair, and more), our homes also harbor all sorts of indoor allergens.
+While the great outdoors is the source of most seasonal allergens (which also make their way inside on clothes, shoes, hair, and more), our homes harbor all sorts of indoor allergens, with many causing chronic suffering and asthma, especially for those who are more susceptible to respiratory issues, like young children and the elderly, or those with auto-immune disorders.

-Then there’s mold and mildew, which can lurk all around your home.
-If undetected or ignored, mold growth can turn into a serious health issue for everyone living under its roof.
+Then there’s mold, which is perhaps the most bothersome allergen of all.
+Mold and mildew can lurk all around your home, and if undetected or ignored, mold growth can turn into a serious health issue for everyone living under its roof.

-While there is no cure for allergies many of the appliances you may already have around the house—namely a room air cleaner, vacuum and clothes washer—can help reduce indoor air pollutants and possibly reduce your symptoms.
-Following are our best tips for dealing with both outdoor and indoor allergens:
+While there is no cure for allergies, many of the appliances you may already have around the house—namely a room air cleaner, vacuum, and clothes washer—can help reduce indoor air pollutants.
+Following are our best tips for dealing with indoor allergens:

 • Invest in a room air cleaner.
+Portable room air cleaners, also called air purifiers, represent the quickest, most accessible option for improving indoor air quality in the home.
 Air cleaners can filter out harmful particulates such as tobacco smoke, dust, and pollen, making the air your family breathes cleaner and healthier.
+When you’re ready to purchase an air cleaner, always look for the AHAM Verifide® mark (learn more about AHAM Verifide below).

 • Wash your bed linens and pillowcases in hot water and detergent to reduce allergens; dry them in a hot dryer cycle to kill dust mites.
 Keep pets out of the bedroom to reduce pet dander in your bedding.
 Use dust mite-proof covers for pillows, comforters, duvets, mattresses, and box springs.